What is it and what does it mean to you? This page is designed to give you an outline of what it is, how it works, and answer some general questions.

 For your Cafeteria Plan or Section 125 plan, whichever name you prefer, BAS provides all of the services to ensure that this is a valuable employee benefit.

 - Educational material for employees

-- Preparation of plan documents
+- Preparation of plan documents and elections forms

 - Coordinate with payroll department on employee elections